Orbital Debris in Earth Orbit: Operations, Stability, Control, and Market Formation: Why the problem is acute now: operational burden and present environment

 Raw maneuver counts are not themselves a complete environment metric.
 They scale jointly with active fleet size, object density in the occupied shells, covariance realism, and the operator’s chosen maneuver trigger.
 The maneuver trigger $P_c^\star$ denotes the collision-probability threshold at which a predicted conjunction is escalated from monitoring to active avoidance planning or execution.
 It is therefore both a policy variable and a safety variable: for fixed shell occupancy and covariance quality, reducing $P_c^\star$ from $\sim 10^{-5}$ toward $\sim 10^{-6}$ will generally increase the number of conjunctions that are acted upon and thus raise the observed maneuver rate.

-Public filings and regulatory documentation indicate that SpaceX’s maneuver trigger evolved over time.
-The June--Nov 2022 semiannual filing states a threshold of approximately $10^{-5}$, one order of magnitude more conservative than the then-prevailing industry norm of $10^{-4}$ \cite{SpaceXSemiannual2023Jun}.
-By early 2026, FCC documentation described SpaceX as maneuvering whenever conjunction risk reached approximately $10^{-6}$ \cite{FCC2026SpaceXThreshold}.
-The exact transition date is not uniformly resolved in the public record, so the threshold should be treated as an era change rather than as a precisely dated time series.
+Public filings and regulatory documentation indicate that SpaceX's maneuver trigger evolved over time.
+The public record is most safely interpreted as a threshold-era sequence rather than as a precisely dated time series: early Gen2 reporting used a trigger near $P_c^\star\simeq 10^{-5}$; later reporting and public analyses indicate an intermediate trigger near $5\times 10^{-6}$; and FCC documentation by early 2026 described SpaceX as maneuvering when conjunction risk reached approximately $10^{-6}$ \cite{SpaceXSemiannual2023Jun, SpaceXSemiannual2024Dec,SpaceXSemiannual2025Jul,FCC2026SpaceXThreshold}.
+The exact transition dates are not uniformly resolved in the public record and should not be inferred from raw maneuver counts alone.

+Although the regulatory and operator literature usually uses the term ``collision-avoidance maneuver,'' the executed action is more precisely a risk-reduction maneuver.
+It does not guarantee avoidance of a collision; it reduces the estimated probability of collision for a specific conjunction, usually subject to an operator-specific post-maneuver abatement goal.
+A useful scalar measure of abatement is

+For example, a reduction from $1.4\times 10^{-4}$ to $3.1\times 10^{-6}$ corresponds to $\Delta_{\log P_c}\simeq 1.45$, approximately the 1.5-order-of-magnitude abatement commonly used in NASA conjunction-mitigation guidance \cite{NASA_CA_S3VI_2021}.
+Thus, the operational cost-benefit variable is not simply the number of maneuvers, but the aggregate reduction in high-tail $P_c$ achieved per unit operational cost, propellant use, schedule disruption, and induced secondary-conjunction risk.

 A more decision-relevant measure is maneuver intensity per active spacecraft.
 The public record supports a clear rise in this quantity.
 Publicly documented or reconstructed rates are approximately 1 maneuver per spacecraft per month in June--Nov 2022, Dec 2022--May 2023, and June--Nov 2023; about 27 maneuvers per spacecraft-year in Dec 2023--May 2024 (about 2.3 per spacecraft per month); about 35 maneuvers per spacecraft-year in June--Nov 2024 (about 2.9 per spacecraft per month); and roughly 37--44 maneuvers per spacecraft-year by generation in Dec 2024--May 2025 (about 3.1--3.7 per spacecraft per month) \cite{SpaceXSemiannual2023Jun,SpaceXSemiannual2023Dec,SpaceXSemiannual2024Jul,SpaceXSemiannual2024Dec,SpaceXSemiannual2025Jul}.
 Figure~\ref{fig:starlink} therefore reports not only total maneuver counts, but also approximate maneuvers per spacecraft per month where the public record supports that normalization.